 Priority Recommendation - A priority recommendation is one that the OIG believes that, when implemented, will have the most benefit or impact to the agency’s mission, operations, programs, or funds.
 Factors an OIG may consider when designating an open recommendation with a priority status include: monetary impact; reduction to waste, fraud, abuse, or misconduct; impact on program efficiency and effectiveness; impact on health, safety, national security, or the economy; current value to policy makers; and the recommendation’s relationship to a high-profile area such as OIG top management challenges, agency strategic priorities, CIGIE top challenges, Congressional interest, and global or national emergencies.

 Funds Put to Better Use [§5(f)(4)] a recommendation by the OIG that funds could be used more efficiently if management of an establishment took actions to implement and complete the recommendation, including— (A) reductions in outlays; (B) deobligation of funds from programs or operations; (C) withdrawal of interest subsidy costs on loans or loan guarantees, insurance, or bonds; (D) costs not incurred by implementing recommended improvements related to the operations of the establishment, a contractor or grantee; (E) avoidance of unnecessary expenditures noted in preaward reviews of contract or grant agreements; or (F) any other savings which are specifically identified.

-Significant Recommendation - a recommendation for corrective action addressing a problem, abuse, or deficiency relating to the administration of programs and operations of the department or agency that the Office has deemed to be noteworthy and described in its semiannual report to Congress.
+Significant Recommendation - a recommendation for corrective action addressing a problem, abuse, or deficiency relating to the administration of programs and operations of the agency or entity that the OIG has deemed to be noteworthy and identified as a "significant recommendation" in its semiannual report to Congress.